100(200). Women's Issues. Open to all undergraduates. (2). (Excl). Offered mandatory credit/no credit.

 320. Seminar in Group Process and Gender.
 Women's Studies 100, 240, another Women's Studies course, and permission of instructor.
 (4).
 (SS).

 This course introduces students to the fundamentals of group process and facilitation skills.
 Its purpose is to train students to facilitate small discussion groups on women's issues.
-Enrollment in the course is determined by an interview procedure at the end of the previous term and by permission of the instructor.
-Students enrolled in this course lead a weekly small group discussion of Women's Studies 100.
-In addition they attend a weekly seminar in which women's issues and group skills are discussed so that they can be effective facilitators of their own small group.
-Many support structures and innovative learning designs are included in this course.
-For more information contact the Women's Studies program at 763-2047.
+Enrollment in the course is determined by an interview procedure held during the previous term and by permission of the instructor.
+Facilitators enrolled in this course must attend a group skills seminar every week.
+For more information contact the Women's Studies program.
+(763-2047).
+(Reinharz)

 See Economics 423.
 (Freedman)